862-299 (.742) in 36 seasons at UGA through 2014-15

 "I wanted to say `I'm a Georgia grad' "

 The record of Landers' players in the classroom is even better than their results on the hardwood.
-When current seniors Krista Donald and Erika Ford receive their degrees in May 2015, all 67 four-year Lady Bulldog letterwinners have not only secured a college diploma, they have done so from the University of Georgia.
+When current seniors Krista Donald and Erika Ford receive their degrees in May 2015, all 67 four-year Lady Bulldog letterwinners have not only secured a college diploma, they will have done so from the University of Georgia.

 Lady (Hardmon) Grooms' pursuit of her degree is a perfect example of Landers' influence.
 She was a standout for Lady Bulldog teams of the late-80s and early-90s and went on to an extremely successful professional career, both in the U.S. and overseas in Hungary, Italy and Turkey.
 When she retired from the WNBA in 2004, one of Grooms' first calls was to Landers to see what she could do to finish her academic requirements.
 Following the birth of her daughter, Gabby, Grooms received her degree in 2009.